Principle of Relativity and The Perturbative Quantum Gravity: Quantum principle of relativity

-Secondly, the total momentum of the system must vanish, ensuring the ability to transform the quantum coordinate from one to another, without having logical inconsistencies.
+Thirdly, the total momentum of the system must vanish, ensuring the ability to transform the quantum coordinate from one to another without having logical inconsistencies.
 As a consequence, if one knows about the translation operator of the ruler in use, it essentially provides an ability to use the (ruler-in-use-excluded) system's total translator.
-This insight implies that the transformation of the quantum coordinate encompasses not just the rulers being swapped but all particles in the system.
+This insight tells us that the transformation of the quantum coordinate encompasses not just the rulers being swapped but all particles in the system.
 Given that the frame of a quantum system depends on a ruler that parametrizes the position values, this characteristic can be perceived as an effect of a passive transformation.
-Viewing it from this angle, the QR condition is construed as a quantum counterpart of the active-passive transformation, wherein acting in both directions yields no difference.
+Viewing it from this angle, the QR condition is understood as a quantum counterpart of the active-passive transformation, wherein acting in both directions yields no difference.

+This condition is not merely a choice of a convenient center-of-mass frame.
+Since momentum acts as the generator of translations, the total translator necessarily shifts both the system and the ruler, which jointly constitute $\mathcal{H}$.
+Because the ruler is a physical quantum object rather than a fixed classical reference frame, any non-vanishing total momentum $\hat{P} \neq 0$ induces asymmetric translations between the system and the ruler, rendering relational observables frame dependent.
+Requiring that relational observables remain invariant under total translations leads to the QR condition, in agreement with the logic of studies on quantum reference frames~\cite{rovelli1996relational,giacomini2019quantum,vanrietvelde2020change}.

-The final distinguishing feature is the ability, through the QR condition, for a particular particle to be in rest to a position eigenstate, $|x_0\rangle$, by manipulating $\hat{U}$ distinctly for each superposed state, $|x\rangle$.
+The final distinguishing feature is the ability, through the QR condition, for a particular particle to be in rest to a position eigenstate, $|x_0\rangle$, by manipulating $\hat{U}$ distinctly for each component in the superposed state, $|x\rangle$.

-$A(x)$ is an arbitrary probability amplitude at a given position $x$.
-Using the above dedicated quantum coordinate, the notions of superposition and entanglement appear inapplicable to the state of the left particle, allowing one to treat it as a classical object.
+$A(x)$ is a probability amplitude at position $x$.
+Using the above quantum coordinate, the notions of superposition and entanglement appear inapplicable to the state of the left particle, allowing one to treat it as a classical object.
 We coin the term ``classical frame" to describe a collection of such particles.
-A typical example is the ruler that is in use, which lies in the classical frame by its definition.\footnote{Just because particles within a classical frame are in position eigenstates, it doesn’t imply they remain stationary.
+A typical example is the ruler that is in use, which lies in the classical frame by its definition.\footnote{Just because particles within a classical frame are in position eigenstates, it doesn’t mean they remain stationary.
 Consider a particle with a state defined as $|x_0 + v t\rangle$, where $v$ is a relative velocity in the frame.}